-In this dataset, the treated group would ideally consist of households that have at least one child who turns 17 in the last quarter of year t and the control group would ideally consist of households that have at least one child who turns 17 in the first quarter of year t+1.31 We define a "cohort" to be the year in which eligible dependents it the treatment group turn 17.
+In this dataset, the treated group would ideally consist of households with at least one child who turned 17 in the last quarter of year t, and the control group would ideally consist of households with at least one child who turned 17 in the first quarter of year $t + 1.^{31}$ We define a "cohort" to be the year in which eligible dependents in the treatment group turned 17.
 Given the data availability, we use cohorts t = 2004, t = 2005 and t = 2006.

-A difficulty with the ACS dataset arises because while we know quarter of birth of the dependent and the age as of the last birthday, we cannot determine when the household was interviewed.32 This means that we potentially misclassify households in our treatment and control groups.
-In particular, focusing on the 2005 cohort, we classify as belonging to the treatment group any household which, when interviewed during 2005, reports having a child born in the fourth quarter and being 17 as of the last birthday.
-In case the interview had taken place anytime during the first three quarters of 2005 or during the fourth quarter of 2005 but before the child's birthday, the household is classified correctly.
-However, if the interview had taken place in the last quarter of 2005 after the child's birthday, the household is classified incorrectly.
+A difficulty with the ACS dataset arises because while we know the quarter of birth of the dependent and his/her age as of the last birthday, we cannot determine when the household was interviewed.
+This means that we may potentially misclassify households in our treatment and control groups.
+In particular, focusing on the 2005 cohort, we classify as belonging to the treatment group any household which, when interviewed during 2005, reports having a child born in the fourth quarter and reaching the age of 17 as of the last birthday.
+In case the interview took place anytime during the first three quarters of 2005 or during the fourth quarter of 2005 but before the child's birthday, the household is classified correctly.
+However, if the interview took place in the last quarter of 2005 after the child's birthday, the household is classified incorrectly.
 In particular, the latter households' children are a full year behind in age relative to our intended treatment group.
-An analogous problem arises for the control group, which includes households whose children turn 17 in the first quarter of 2004 as opposed to the first quarter of 2005, as intended, and hence are a full year ahead in age relative to our intended control group.
+An analogous problem arises for the control group, which includes households whose children turned 17 in the first quarter of 2004 as opposed to the first quarter of 2005, as intended, and hence are a full year ahead in age relative to our intended control group.
 If we hypothetically assume uniform distribution of births and interviews across the year, approximately one eighth of observations in both groups are misclassified.
 Both misclassifications may introduce biases into our estimates which are hard to quantify.
 The results should therefore be taken with caution and perhaps understood as another robustness test of the results based on SIPP data.

-$^{^{31}}$ As in with the SIPP data, if more that one child turns 17 in the relevant time window, we indicate the treatment or control groups in the same way as for households that only lose one eligible dependent.
+&lt;sup>31As in with the SIPP data, if more that one child turned 17 in the relevant time window, we indicate the treatment or control groups in the same way as for households that only lose one eligible dependent.

-32This information is held confidential and is not released to the general public, despite our repeated requests.
+&lt;sup>32This information is held confidential and is not released to the general public, despite our repeated requests.